Kansas Snapshots by Gloria Freeland - April 5, 2019

-One day a couple of weeks ago, I was walking from my car to my campus office, when I saw a squirrel nibbling on a nut.
-It was sitting on an oak-tree branch about six feet above my head.
+A recent example from a couple of weeks ago occurred while I was walking from my car to my campus office.
+I saw a squirrel nibbling on a nut as it was sitting on an oak-tree branch about six feet above my head.
 I was weighed down with a bag, a three-ring notebook and my purse and it would have been easy to just walk on.
 Instead, I decided to stop to take a photo.

 Squirrels are usually pretty jittery, so I expected my little friend to quickly leave, while I put my purse and other items on the sidewalk to free my hands.
 But he must have known I meant him no harm, for he just kept eating and watching me.
 After a couple of pictures, I picked up my things.
 At that same instant, he left in a flash.
 But that intersection of our lives somehow amused me.

 With spring trying hard to make its presence known, other omens of warmer days to come have served as pick-me-ups.
 As the snow and ice melted, it wasn’t long before our tulips, irises and day lilies started poking up through the soft ground.
 Art was the first to notice a small patch of bright-red tulips that appeared where our garden had once been.
 Almost overnight, our forsythia bushes “sprouted” small yellow buds.